 The practice had policies and procedures in place for child protection and safeguarding adults.
 This included contact details for the local authority safeguarding team, social services and other agencies including the Care Quality Commission.
 Staff had completed safeguarding training and demonstrated to us their knowledge of how to recognise the signs and symptoms of abuse and neglect.
-There was a flowchart displayed in each treatment room and the staff room which documented the reporting process for staff to follow if anyone made a disclosure to them.
+There was a documented reporting process available for staff to use if anyone made a disclosure to them.